-While both the local and federal government are concerned about Anaheim’s mental health crisis, not much progress is being made in terms of accessibility to treatment.
-Legislation attempting to solve the problem is written and passed frequently, but often make little impact.
-The complexity of the situation is too much for merely funding and more laws to solve, as it tends to just deal with symptoms of the problem rather than help to search for a solution.
+While both the local and federal governments are concerned about Anaheim’s mental health crisis, not much progress is being made in terms of accessibility to treatment.
+Legislation attempting to solve the problem is written and passed frequently but often makes little impact.
+The complexity of the situation is too much for mere funding and more laws to solve, as it tends to just deal with symptoms of the problem rather than help to search for a solution.

 Statistically, progress is being made on the insurance side of things.
 Two years after the Affordable Care Act (ACA) was put into law, the amount of uninsured Californians was cut in half.
 Today, the rate of uninsured people is nine percent.
 However, that means millions of people in need of treatment are being left without it.

 Thankfully, the Anaheim area provides its citizens with a hefty amount of resources designated for treating mental illnesses.
 These include renowned hospitals like the West Anaheim Medical Center and the Anaheim Global Medical Center.
 Both of which offer a variety of services catered to those suffering from mental health issues.
 UCI Health Psychiatry Services specializes in treating mental illness and is available for those in need of outpatient services.